Lightning-AI/pytorch-lightning/docs/source-app/workflows/byoc/index.rst

 Lightning BYOC allows you to use Lightning while keeping your data behind a wall.
 Lightning can interact with your data, but your data never leaves your cloud.
-This means you can run Apps, train Apps, collaborate on creating Apps and component within your own cloud.
-So your data is protected and you save money.
+This means you can run Apps, train Apps, collaborate on creating Apps and Components within your own cloud.
+So your data is protected.
+You also save money by running Apps in your own cloud instead of using Lightning Cloud.

 ----